IsToomersCornerBeingRolledRightNow/istoomerscornerbeingrolledrightnow.github.io/README.md

 The number of horizontal gradients is the number we use to determine whether Toomer's Corner has been rolled.
-Our reasoning for using this number is that strips of TP hanging down from trees and lamp posts (and everything really) will give us a large number of horizontal gradients.
+Our reasoning for using this number is that strips of TP hanging down from trees and lamp posts (and everything really) will give us a large number of horizontal gradients because there are a large number of vertical edges.
 At least this seems to be the case - our testing generated no false positives.
 However, we'll need to wait until the next big ballgame for more rigorous field testing.

 ## theTinyAppThatTweetsAPhotoWhenToomersIsRolled